 - Innovation: We evaluated vendor responses to the changing nature of customer demands.
-We accounted for how vendors reacted to new malicious code threats (such as spyware and APTs), how they invested in R&D and/or how they pursued a targeted acquisition strategy.
+We accounted for how vendors reacted to new threats, invested in R&D and/or pursued a targeted acquisition strategy.

 - Geographic Strategy: We evaluated each vendor's ability to support global customers, as well as the number of languages supported.

 |Vertical/Industry Strategy||Not Rated|